Joseph Norton Academy offers a variety of training packages to schools across the Yorkshire and Humber region including:

 Open Farm Sunday

 Every year, Joseph Norton opens its doors to the public as part of the national initiative 'Open Farm Sunday'.
 It is a fantastic opportunity for members of the community to visit the school and discover first hand what it means to work on our farm, take care of the animals and produce the food we use in our school dinners.

-If you would like to attend this event, please register your interest in advance by filling out the form, which can be accessed here.
+If you would like to attend this event, please contact to the school who will inform you when registration opens.
 Please note that access to the event and the farm is free of charge for those who have registered.
 There may be a charge for additional activities and refreshments.